smussenden/data-journalism-19-spring/major-assignments/data-analysis-project/readme.md

 You will be provided with a database to analyze for this project, a slice of the National Highway Traffic Safety Administration's fatal auto accidents reporting system, FARS (Fatality Analysis Reporting System) from 2010 to 2016 for Maryland, Delaware and Washington, D.C.

-**With instructor permission only**, you may use database or collection of spreadsheets of similar complexity instead of the database provided to you.
+**With instructor permission only**, you may use database or collection of spreadsheets of sufficient complexity instead of the database provided to you.
 Please see me if you have an idea for a project you'd like to work on.

 ## Deliverables and Schedule

 **Session 17:** the project will be introduced in detail.

-**Session 19:** a one-page status memo is due informing me of the following.
+**Session 19:** 500 word status memo posted as a forum post is due informing me of the following.

 * the questions you hope to answer with the database.
 * why this would be of interest to an audience of readers, viewers or listeners.